Wigner-GPU-Lab/Teaching/CMake/Lesson3_Dependencies/README.md

 Wow!
 That is much simpler.
 All the properties we set manually earlier are now all inherited from the imported target.
 The first part of imported target, before `::` is always the name of the module at hand.
 The second part are "sub-modules", parts of the module than can stand by themselves.
-In the case of MPI, an implementation may omit Fortran bindings for eg., but that doesn't mean we couldn't rely on the C bindings.
+In the case of MPI, an implementation may omit Fortran bindings for example, but that doesn't mean we couldn't rely on the C bindings.

-Another prime example is Boost with many subprojects which may be consumed seperately using `Boost::filesystem` for eg. In this case, one need not detect all subprojects (they might even be absent).
+Another prime example is Boost, with many subprojects which may be consumed separately using `Boost::filesystem`.
+In this case, one need not detect all subprojects (they might even be absent).

 ```CMake
 find_package(Boost REQUIRED VERSION 1.56